zengjilie/mentortree/README.md

 Else if you use Docker, you can

-Go to `Dockerfile` -> use `FROM node:16-alpine` instead of the linux one -> build the docker image `docker build . -t mentor-tree` -> run the image instead a container called "mentor-tree" `docker run -p 5000:5000 --name mentor-tree mentor-tree` -> stop running `docker stop mentor-tree`
+Go to `Dockerfile` -> use `FROM node:16-alpine` instead of the linux one -> build the docker image `docker build . -t mentor-tree` -> run the image inside a container called "mentor-tree" `docker run -p 5000:5000 --name mentor-tree mentor-tree` -> stop running `docker stop mentor-tree`

 ## Design Doc